c-pouw/physics-based-pedestrian-modeling/README.md

 ## Train station platforms
 Complex dynamics of pedestrians walking across real-life train platforms.

+### Eindhoven train station platform 3 and 4.
+Configuration filename: **eindhoven_pf34**.

+To model this environment we use the public pedestrian trajectory dataset: [Data-driven physics-based modeling of pedestrian dynamics - dataset: Pedestrian trajectories at Eindhoven train station](https://doi.org/10.5281/zenodo.13784587)

-Amsterdam Zuid train station platform 1 and 2.
+### Amsterdam Zuid train station platform 1 and 2.
 Configuration filename: **asdz_pf12**.

-Eindhoven train station platform 3 and 4.
-Configuration filename: **Eindhoven_pf34**.
+To model this environment we use the public pedestrian trajectory dataset: [Trajectory data Amsterdam Zuid (track 1-2) underlying the PhD-thesis: Mind your passenger!
+The passenger capacity of platforms at railway stations in the Netherlands](https://doi.org/10.4121/20683062)

 <!-- index.rst usage end -->